statscol/poc-speed-detection/README.md

 - instantiate the src.speed_estimator.SpeedEstimator() with the video filepath, ROI coordinates (a polygon) and its dimensions.
 - Run the SpeedEstimator().estimate_speed() method, see an example in `src/speed_estimator.py`

-### Detection (WIP)
+### Detection

-Meant to be used as a POC to integrate classifiers on top of an object detector output using cameras via RSTP or video inputs
+Meant to be used as a POC to integrate classifiers on top of an object detector output using cameras via RTSP or video inputs

 - Implements a Yolo Based Detector
 - OpenCV detectors: haarcascade_profileface, hog and a classifier on top of its detections which uses the ONNX protocol.
 Examples can be found in src/classifiers.py (can be any exported classifier in ONNX format)